There can be times when you would love to embed a PDF file in your post or page:

 But what if you want to embed PDF files in your posts and let your visitors view it without leaving your website?
 Is there any solution for that?
 The short answer is YES.

-So in this post, I will show how you can embed a PDF file in your WordPress post or page, with or without using a plugin.
+So in this post, I will show how you can embed a PDF file in your WordPress post or page.
+Before getting started, you probably want to create a well-formatted, neat PDF document using a PDF Editor.
+Then you’ll be ready to add it in your posts with or without using a plugin.
 Let’s get started.

 How to Embed a PDF File with a Plugin